Dating tips for People with Autism:

 For more information, I recommend reading “The Journal of Best Practices: A Memoir of Marriage, Asperger Syndrome, and One Man’s Quest to Be a Better Husband” by David Finch and “Alone Together: Making an Asperger Marriage Work” by Katrin Bentley.

-The marriage advice can also apply to people with ASD and their partners.
+The marriage advice can also apply to people with autism and their partners.

 - Ending Relationships: Separation and Divorce: Some people with disabilities dream of getting married, but how do you know you’re with the right person?
 What do you do when you know that you’re with the wrong person?
 What are your options?
 What changes can you make in your situation?